cloudflare/cloudflare-docs/content/rules/origin-rules/create-api.md

 ## Required API token permissions

-The API token used in API requests to manage Origin Rules must have at least the following permissions:
+The API token used in API requests to manage Origin Rules must have at least the following permission:

-* Transform Rules: Edit
+* Origin: Edit
-* Account Rulesets: Read

 ## Examples